teaql/teaql-quick-start/quick-start/Stats-introduction.md

 >    }
 >

-Entering the above code into IntelliJ
+Entering the above code into IntelliJ IDEA looks like this.
+You can copy and paste the above code into IntelliJ IDEA.
     ![](images/stats-1.png)

 When you finish this step.